diojin/mockingjay/docs/coupon_development_toolkit_collections.md

 * `Install agents without changing a single line of code`
 * Minimal impact on performance (approximately 3% increase in resource usage)

+### Grafana
+[Grafana] is most commonly used for visualizing time series data for Internet infrastructure and application analytics but many use it in other domains including industrial sensors, home automation, weather, and process control.

+Supports Graphite, Elasticsearch, Prometheus, InfluxDB, OpenTSDB and KairosDB out of the box.
+Or use the plug-in functionality to add your own.

+### BSF
+__Bean Scripting Framework (BSF)__ is a set of Java classes which provides scripting language support within Java applications, and access to Java objects and methods from scripting languages.
+BSF allows one to write JSPs in languages other than Java while providing access to the Java class library.
+In addition, BSF permits any Java application to be implemented in part (or dynamically extended) by a language that is embedded within it.
+This is achieved by providing an API that permits calling scripting language engines from within Java, as well as an object registry that exposes Java objects to these scripting language engines.

+`BSF 2.x supports several scripting languages currently`:
+* Javascript (using Rhino ECMAScript, from the Mozilla project)
+* NetRexx (an extension of the IBM REXX scripting language in Java)
+* Commons JEXL
+* Python (using Jython)
+* Tcl (using Jacl)
+* XSLT Stylesheets (as a component of Apache XML project's Xalan and Xerces)

+`In addition, the following languages are supported with their own BSF engines`:
+* Java (using BeanShell, from the BeanShell project)
+* Groovy
+* Groovy Monkey
+* JLog (PROLOG implemented in Java)
+* JRuby
+* JudoScript
+* ObjectScript
+* ooRexx (Open Object Rexx), using BSF4ooRexx.

+Apache BSF 3.x includes an implementation of JSR-223 (javax.script) and runs on Java 1.4 and Java 1.5.
+(Java 1.6 includes javax.script as standard.)

+### Linux Virtual Server(LVS)
+The Linux Virtual Server is a highly scalable and highly available server `built on a cluster of real servers`, `with the load balancer running on the Linux operating system`.
+The architecture of the server cluster is fully transparent to end users, and the users interact as if it were a single high-performance virtual server.

+The real servers and the load balancers may be interconnected by either high-speed LAN or by geographically dispersed WAN.
+The load balancers can dispatch requests to the different servers and make parallel services of the cluster to appear as a virtual service on a single IP address, and request dispatching can use IP load balancing technolgies or application-level load balancing technologies.
+Scalability of the system is achieved by transparently adding or removing nodes in the cluster.
+High availability is provided by detecting node or daemon failures and reconfiguring the system appropriately.

+The Linux Virtual Server Project (LVS) implements __layer 4 switching__ in the Linux Kernel.
+This `allows TCP and UDP sessions to to be load balanced` between multiple real servers.
+Thus it provides a way to scale Internet services beyond a single host.
+HTTP and HTTPS traffic for the World Wide Web is probably the most common use.
+Though it can also be used for more or less any service, from email to the X Windows System.

+LVS itself runs on Linux, however it is able to load balance connections from end users running any operating system to real servers running any operating system.
+As long as the connections use TCP or UDP, LVS can be used.

+LVS is very high performance.
+It is able to handle upwards of `100,000 simultaneous connections`.
+It is easily able to load balance a saturated 100Mbit ethernet link using inexpensive commodity hardware.
+It is also able to load balance saturated 1Gbit link and beyond using higher-end commodity hardware.

+### HTTP Pipeling vs Domain Sharding
+[HTTP Pipelining vs Domain Sharding]
+One of the key features to HTTP2.0 is the ability to interleave (i.e multiplex) multiple requests and responses across a single TCP connection.
+Resulting in Domain Sharding being considered counterproductive.

+`HTTP PIPELING`

+Ok, first a little history.
+Within HTTP versions prior to HTTP 1.1 each request was sent over a separate TCP connection. `HTTP 1.1 then introduced a feature called "Keep-Alive".
+This allowed for multiple requests to be sent over a single connection`.
+However `only a single request could be sent at once`.
+When the request had been served i.e the response fully received, the next request could be sent.
+This is also known as head-of-line-blocking.

+`HTTP Pipeling was introduced and allowed the client to send multiple requests within a single TCP connection in parallel`.
+However, Pipelining was still prone to head-of-line-blocking as `each response had to be completed before the next response could be sent`.
+Below is an example,
+Consider the following,
+1. Client sends 2 requests to the server in parallel for index.php and html.txt. index.php is received first.
+2. Both requests are processed. php:60ms and txt:20ms.
+3. Even though txt is processed first it is buffered until the php response is sent.
+4. The txt response is sent once the php response is complete.

+Because of the head-of-line blocking issues with HTTP Pipelining, along with many servers and proxies not supporting it due to problems with implementation, Pipelining is typically disabled (by default) within browsers.

+`DOMAIN SHARDING`
+Because of the limited adoption of HTTP pipelining, there was still a need for further optimisation techniques within the HTTP protocol to allow for HTTP requests/responses to be sent and received in parallel.

+`By default browsers open a maximum of 6 connections on a per domain basis`. `Domain Sharding simply means that the websites assets are spread across multiple domains`.
+In turn maximising the amount of concurrent connections opened by the browser, allowing for a greater number of parallel downloads via HTTP.

+However Domain Sharding does come with its own disadvantages.
+Such as the additional overhead/latency introduced with a) building extra TCP connections and b) performing additional Domain Name lookups.

+SUMMARY
+In essence both HTTP Pipelining and Domain Sharding allow for HTTP requests to be sent in parallel.
+But this is where the similarities end.
+With head-of-line-blocking and the limited adoption of HTTP Pipelining, Domain Sharding is the preferred choice when choosing between these 2 HTTP optimization 'techniques'.

+### Mesosphere (DC/OS)
+#### Marathon
+Marathon is a production-grade container orchestration platform for Mesosphere’s Datacenter Operating System (DC/OS) and Apache Mesos.

 ### Other facilities
 * `Chakra Max` for database access control
 * `Nimbo storage` for storage solution